-The flight time to Lukla is about 35 minutes and flight starts early in the morning.
-It is always suggested to look for an early ones as flights can be delayed or cancelled due to the unpredictable weather or moving clouds.
+The flight time to Lukla is about 35 minutes and the flight starts early in the morning.
+It is always suggested to look for an early one as flights can be delayed or canceled due to the unpredictable weather or moving clouds.
 Be prepared yourself for long and tiresome waiting at the airport and sometimes it goes for a whole day.
 Get some snacks and water as buying inside the terminal is pretty expensive.
 The flight to Lukla is always fascinating and you can enjoy witnessing several Himalayan Peaks during the entire flight.
 Always fly to Lukla right after the day you arrive in Kathmandu instead of using time for day tours or sightseeing in the first few days; you can do this after the trip as well, allow some days in Kathmandu after the trekking to Everest base camp.

-Major concerns during the trekking are always food, accommodation and drinking water.
+Major concerns during the trekking are always food, accommodation, and drinking water.
 It is important to have basic ideas before the trek.
 People used to do camping in most of the places some years ago.
 Now, it is not necessary to camp en-route to Everest Base Camp as there is so much construction of new guest houses/tea houses going up through the valley.
 There are nice and clean tea houses with good varieties of food including western cuisine that can be prepared within a very short time.
-We suggest you bring water purification tablets; but sometimes it does not work even purifying water from the tap and make you sick.
-Just buy bottles of water or get boiled water from the restaurant, it is nearly 8-10 times expensive buying bottled water than you buy in Kathmandu but health is on the first priority.
-Although, empty water bottle has become major environmental concerns in Khumbu Region, You can also top up the mineral water or boiled water from every restaurant or tea houses.
-Buy some Diamox or anti-altitude medicine and other drugs prescribed by doctor at your home or in Kathmandu.
+We suggest you bring water purification tablets, but sometimes it does not work even purifying water from the tap and make you sick.
+Just buy bottles of water or get boiled water from the restaurant, it is nearly 8-10 times expensive buying bottled water than you buy in Kathmandu but health is the first priority.
+Although empty water bottle has become major environmental concerns in Khumbu Region, You can also top up the mineral water or boiled water from every restaurant or tea houses.
+Buy some Diamox or anti-altitude medicine and other drugs prescribed by the doctor at your home or in Kathmandu.
 Bring your first aid Kit or ask your guide to bring it before you fly to Lukla.
 Getting full of medicines helps you mentally prepared and keeps you away from negative thoughts of getting sick and altitude problems.